 Haiti Mole St Nicolas

-$12,188 needed of $75,000
+$26,285 needed of $80,000

 Church World Service (CWS)

-Fishery management will help families to better take advantage of the natural resources available in their communities and surrounding areas.
-Fishermen are currently unable to travel beyond the waves to fish in their small boats.
+The program includes support for a range of livelihood initiatives, working with fishing, coffee cultivation, and vegetable production for markets.
+Fishery management helps families to better take advantage of the natural resources available in their communities and surrounding areas.
+Fishermen have been unable to travel beyond the waves to fish in their small boats.
 As a result, small fish are being overharvested and are not able to reproduce.
-By supporting a local fishing association with training on fishery management and providing them with a motor, families will be able to better manage their resources and catch fish that have a greater market value.
+By supporting a local fishing association with training on fishery management and providing them with a motor, families are able to better manage their resources and catch fish that have a greater market value.

-Haiti Mole St. Nicholas Program
+Haiti Mole St. Nicolas Program